jnightingale3/sewer/writeup.md

 As part of an unrelated ABCWUA system odor control survey, sewage temperature was obtained via grab samples by a chemical treatment vendor at 15 manholes on three treated north-south interceptors.
-A map of these three interceptor is shown in Figure S1.
+A map of these three interceptors is shown in Figure S1.
 Temperature measurements were obtained, typically bi-weekly, using a Cooper Atkins DPP400W Waterproof Pen Style thermometer with an accuracy range of +/- 1 C° (from -10° to 100°C) in a liquid sample collected from the manhole.
 In total, 1871 sanitary sewer temperature (ST) measurements from the period 2005-10-04